ranjanajothimanikandan/Ex.No.10/README.md

 # Prompting Techniques
 ### 1. Query Decomposition
-Description: Breaking down complex tasks into smaller, more manageable sub-queries.
+->Description: Breaking down complex tasks into smaller, more manageable sub-queries.

-Use Case: Writing detailed reports on smart city sustainability.
+->Use Case: Writing detailed reports on smart city sustainability.

-Example:
+->Example:

 Initial Prompt: "Write a report on the role of smart cities in achieving sustainability goals."

-Decomposed Prompts:
+->Decomposed Prompts:

 "Explain how smart cities contribute to reducing carbon emissions."